chauth/confluence_http_authenticator/README.md

 ### Notes

+* v2.2.x should be compatible with Confluence 5.0.x thanks to a patch by William Schneider.
+Due to an api change, v2.2.x is not backwards compatible with previous Confluence versions.
-For those upgrading to Confluence 4.3, be sure to shib guard the mobile login and logout path, e.g. the login path may be /plugins/servlet/mobile/login?originalUrl=%2Fplugins%2Fservlet%2Fmobile%23dashboard%2Fpopular.
+* For those upgrading to Confluence 4.3 and higher, be sure to shib guard the mobile login and logout path, e.g. the login path may be /plugins/servlet/mobile/login?originalUrl=%2Fplugins%2Fservlet%2Fmobile%23dashboard%2Fpopular.
 Note that these may be different depending on your version of Confluence.
-* v2.1.16 released with compatibility enhancements.
+* v2.1.16 is for Confluence 4.1 through the latest version of 4.
+If you have problems with local login, use v2.1.15.
 * Confluence authenticator plugins cannot be installed via the Plugins/Plugin Repository admin UI in Confluence per Atlassian.
 You must put the jar in the classpath instead.
 Read all comments in CONF-22266 for details.
 * Also download remoteUserAuthenticator.properties (see link next to appropriate release below) which is required along with the jar.
 * Thoroughly read through all available documentation.
 If you have problems, please refer to the support section below in this document.